1966–67 UCLA Bruins men's basketball team

 The 1966–67 UCLA Bruins men's basketball team won UCLA's third NCAA national championship under head coach John Wooden with a win over Dayton.
 The Bruins went undefeated, winning all 30 games.

 In the NCAA West Regional at Corvallis, Oregon, the Bruins beat Wyoming (109–60) and Pacific (80–64).
 The Final Four was played in Louisville, Kentucky, where UCLA defeated Houston (73–58) and Dayton (79–64).

 The Bruins were led by starters Lynn Shackelford, Kenny Heitz, Lew Alcindor, Mike Warren, and Lucius Allen.

-The Bruins entered the season ranked number 1, beginning what still stands today as the most consecutive weeks ranked in the AP poll.
-The streak ended at 221 weeks in January 1980.
+The Bruins entered the season ranked number 1, beginning what was then the most consecutive weeks ranked in the AP poll.
+The streak ended at 221 weeks in January 1980 and has since been surpassed by the Kansas Jayhawks.

 Season summary

 This was the season Lew Alcindor, later known as Kareem Abdul-Jabbar, debuted on to the college basketball scene.
 After playing on the freshman team under then NCAA rules, Alcindor dominated at the varsity level as a sophomore, leading UCLA to an undefeated 30–0 record while averaging 29.0 points and 15.5 rebounds.
 Three other players averaged in double figures, including sophomore guard Lucius Allen and junior Mike Warren.